tbagz104/Blog/_posts/2019-11-10-hello-kotlin.markdown

 image: https://i.imgur.com/QjTpTeo.jpg
 image-sm: https://i.imgur.com/QjTpTeo.jpg
 ---
 Ever wondered about making your own Android app?Here's your chance to do  so.
-In this article,you will learn how to create a Hello World app using Kotlin.
+In this article,you will learn how to create a Hello World app using Kotlin.<br>

 <h3> Why Kotlin?</h3>
 Kotlin is a new programming language developed by JetBrains that runs on Java Virtual Machine (JVM).
 Google announced Kotlin as its official programming language for Android app development.<br>